krystianbajno/uplink/README.md

 ssh -L 8000:<uplink-addr>:<uplink-port> localhost
 ```

 **There is a reason why API developers disabled the crypto over insecured contexts.
 If somebody is eavesdropping on the network and hijacks the Server's HTTP response with a website, then it is possible to inject malicious code sniffing out the PASSPHRASE out of the webpage content.
-Setting up the GUI locally or ideally using the CLI client is much safer in this regard.**
+Setting up the GUI locally or ideally using the CLI client is much safer in this regard.
+I may add the TLS support in the future.**

 ### Accessing the Web Interface